RevoU-FSSE-2/week-2-mnajmytsss/README.md

     Horizontal scrolling image on mobile view.
     Vertical scrolling image on desktop view.
-    I used css grid to adjust possition on navbar, header, aside and main element
+    I used css grid to adjust possition on navbar, header, aside and main element I moved the join form to another page on mobile screen, and you can acces the join form to click the burger button and hit the join us

 Additional information